Alibakhshov/IP-Subnetting-Course/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a complete IP Subnetting Course: Beginner to Advanced by Udemy.
 Through studying this you  deep dive into IP addressing and IP subnetting.
-It is great course for Cisco Certified Network Associate(CCNA)/Cisco Certified Network Personnel(CCNP), MCSE and CompTIA students.
+It is great course for Cisco Certified Network Associate(CCNA)/Cisco Certified Network Personnel(CCNP), Microsoft Certified Systems Engineer(MCSE) and CompTIA students.